Skip to main content

 Encryption

-• At rest: Secrets are encrypted with AES-256-GCM before storage.
-The encryption key is derived from your project API key using HKDF-SHA256.
+• At rest: Secrets are encrypted before storage.
+The encryption key is derived from your project API key.
 Control Zero servers never store plaintext secret values.

 • In transit: All communication between SDKs and the Control Zero API uses TLS 1.3.